 - German folklore says that eating herring at the stroke of midnight will bring luck for the next year.

-- It’s also suggested you should not eat certain things on New Year’s Eve, in order to prevent bad luck for the year ahead, such as lobster and chicken.
 Since lobsters can move backwards, eating them before the stroke of midnight may cause setbacks.
 For chickens, the idea is similar as they can scratch backwards.
 Other types of winged fowl are also discouraged as your good luck could fly away.

 While many of these traditions are based on mere superstition, the idea that what we do on the first day of the New Year affects our entire year remains popular.
 Choose your actions carefully!

 What do you do on New Year’s Eve and New Year’s Day for good luck?